Soulcialize/souldragonknight/index.md

 ![](images/real_world.png)

 ### Unique enemies
-- You will fight against our powerful AI enemies.
+- Face off against our powerful AI enemies, each with unique abilities and attacks.
-- They all have uniques abilities and kill methods; try everything you got, otherwise you will get bullied by them.
-- And remember, you cannot see your enemies, so communication with your partner is very important.
+- Remember, you cannot see your enemies, so communication with your partner is very important.
 - As the Knight, your enemies are:
 ![](images/knight_enemies.png)
 - As the Dragon, your enemies are:
 ![](images/dragon_enemies.png)
-- You cannot kill all enemies by yourself, no more smurfing in co-op 😂.
+- You cannot attack enemies that are not targeting you.

 ## Requirements
 - Space required: 100MB
-- Platforms Supported: Windows10, MacOS
+- Platforms Supported: Windows 10, MacOS
-- A separate platform such as Discord for voiced communication with your partner, as the game does not currently include any voice or text chat
+- A separate platform such as Discord for voiced communication with your partner, as the game does not currently include any voice or text chat.

 ## Download Instructions
-- Download the latest release for your platform (Windows10, MacOS) [here]().
+- Download the latest release for your platform (Windows 10, MacOS) [here]().
 - Unzip the file.
 - Ensure that you and your partner have a working internet connection and a platform for voice communication before launching the game.
 - After the above setup is done, you and your partner can run the executable with name "Soul Dragon Knight" to launch the game.